RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 ##PerResidueProbabilitiesMetrics
 These metrics calculate multiple real numbers (probabilities) for every Residue selected by a residue selector.
 They are used in the context of machine learning models which, for a particular position, predict probabilities for all possible amino acids for that position (e.g. is my residue at position 10 more likely to be a Tryptophan or an Alanine).
-Default is to calculate on ALL residues. **All accept ResidueSelectors.**  Output can be in Rosetta or PDB Numbering.

 SimpleMetric  | Description
 ------------ | -------------